openvideogamedata/gamelist-aggregator/README.md

 # Open Video Game Data

-Welcome to the **Open Video Game Data** project!
+Welcome to the **GameList Aggregator** project!
 This open-source initiative aggregates data about video games from various trusted sources, making it freely accessible and user-driven.
 The project is powered by ASP.NET Blazor, providing a dynamic, interactive user experience.

 ---